ehowey/gatsby-theme-catalyst/README.md

 ## Accessibility

 Accessibility is important to me.
 I have made every effort to address accessibility issues in these themes and starters but would love additional feedback and help with more advanced accessibility topics as I am sure there are things I missed.
-Currently this theme is scoring 100 in Google Lighthouse audit for accessibility.
+Currently this theme is scoring 100 in Google Lighthouse audit for accessibility and passing tests using cypress-axe.

 ## Getting Started